-There were 17/137 (12%) withdrawals from the study, 6/69 (9%) from the cranberry group and 11/68 (16%) from the trimethoprim group (P. 0.205), with a relative risk of withdrawal from the cranberry group of 0.54 (95% CI: 0.19, 1.37).
-The reasons were as follows: for the cranberry group, gastrointestinal upset n=4; increased nocturia n=1; sensitive swollen nipples n=1 and the trimethoprim group, gastrointestinal upset n.
-4; itch/rash n=3; lost to follow-up n=2; restless legs n=1; increased lethargy n=1.
+There were 17/137 (12%) withdrawals from the study, 6/69 (9%) from the cranberry group and 11/68 (16%) from the trimethoprim group (p=0.205), with a relative risk of withdrawal from the cranberry group of 0.54 (95% CI: 0.19, 1.37).
+The reasons were as follows: for the cranberry group, gastrointestinal upset n=4; increased nocturia n=1; sensitive swollen nipples n=1 and the trimethoprim group, gastrointestinal upset n=4; itch/rash n=3; lost to follow-up n=2; restless legs n=1; increased lethargy n=1.
 While gastrointestinal upsets were equally common in both groups, itch/rash and loss to follow-up occurred more commonly in the trimethoprim group.
 Other adverse events were similar between the groups (McMurdo et al., 2009).

-Dose escalation proceeded to 75 mL/d, at which point 3 of 3 patients developed adverse events, including diarrhea, headache, and heartburn at the 75 mL/d dose.
-Therefore, the maximal tolerated dose of UTI-STAT with Proantinox was set at 60 mL/d.
-All other treatment related adverse events in the 15-60 mL regimens were mild to moderate in severity.
+Dose escalation proceeded to 75 ml per day, at which point 3 of 3 patients developed adverse events, including diarrhea, headache, and heartburn at the 75 ml per day dose.
+Therefore, the maximal tolerated dose of UTI-STAT with Proantinox was set at 60 ml per day.
+All other treatment related adverse events in the 15-60 ml regimens were mild to moderate in severity.
 The complaints were primarily gastrointestinal in nature and resolved either when the study drug was taken with food or spontaneously.
-No significant correlations were seen between the pre- and postmenopausal women with regard\ to the frequency of the reported adverse events.
-Of the 5 women with nonanalyzable data, 1 discontinued because of a dislike of the taste (group 4, 60 mL), 3 women were lost to follow-up (1 at the 15 mL/d dose, 1 at the 45 mL/d dose, and 1 at the 60 mL/d dose), and 1 withdrew because of the presence of another bacterial infection (sinus) (Efros et al., 2010).
+No significant correlations were seen between the pre- and postmenopausal women with regard to the frequency of the reported adverse events.
+Of the 5 women with unanalysable data, 1 discontinued because of a dislike of the taste (group 4, 60 ml), 3 women were lost to follow-up (1 at the 15 ml per day dose, 1 at the 45 ml per day dose, and 1 at the 60 ml per day dose), and 1 withdrew because of the presence of another bacterial infection (sinus) (Efros et al., 2010).